Special Educational Needs Team

 Our play therapist works one day a week with children on a 1:1 basis.
 She works closely with the child’s parents to ensure that the therapy is supported at home and that parents are kept informed of any themes that may arise through the therapy sessions.
 The play therapist will work with children who may have a slightly higher level of need than those that see the learning mentor.
 This may include bereavement, behaviour/anger issues, deeper emotional/social difficulties.
-Parental consent will have been gained before any child begins work with the learning mentor.
+Parental consent will have been gained before any child begins work with the Play Therapist.

 As a team we strive to support children holistically, ensuring that their social/emotional needs are met, as this will impact on their academic performance.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.

 Cookies set by the website owner or service provider (in this case, eSchools) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
 The third parties that set these third party cookies can recognise your computer both when it visits the website or service in question and also when it visits certain other websites or services.